mdxprograms/react-do/README.md

 export default YourComponent;
 ```

-This will then create a component with your supplied filename via `react-do component YourComponent`
+This will then create a component with your supplied filename via `yarn react-do component YourComponent`
 in `./components/YourComponent.js`

 ## Scaffold